muratk5n/thirdwave/en/README.md

 Blend.. \#WION

 Whoever needs oil, should get the oil.
-UKR-RU conflict is an unnecessary proxy war, people should not pay the price.
+UKR-RU conflict is an unnecessary proxy war, regular people should not pay the price for it.

 [[-]](https://youtu.be/9tbgMKk0bEM?t=220)